Co-design means we customize what your community needs.

 Although we present a phased process, implementing a complex system change such as SC2.0 is not linear and often requires circling back to previous stages.
 This process aligns well with the SC2.0 principle of continuous improvement.

-Building Readiness
+Building readiness

-- Build implementation structure
+- Assemble implementation team

-Preparing for Success
+Preparing for success

 - Populate the service model